 This form requires reporting of technical provisions by Solvency II lines of business.
-Agents also submit similar information by risk codes, via the Technical Provisions Data return (TPD).
-To assist in the completion of this form, there is already an existing mapping between risk codes and Solvency II lines of business that was provided as part of the TPD reporting.
+To assist in the completion of this form, there is already an existing mapping between risk codes and Solvency II lines of business.
 This may be accessed via the following link: Risk code mapping to Solvency II class of business.